yburke94/Raft.net/README.md

 A .Net implementation of the RAFT consensus algorithm.
 This is still WORK IN PROGRESS.

 ### High Level Design
 This framework makes heavy use of ring buffers to facilitate message passing between threads.
 When a command is executed against the cluster leader, it is placed in the leader ring buffer.
-Ths buffer has 4 consumer threads that perform the following for each entry in the ring buffer (in order):
+This buffer has 4 consumer threads that perform the following for each entry in the ring buffer (in order):
  - Encode the log entry (done using ProtBuf).
  - Writing the log entry to disk (using the journaler).
  - Replicating the log entry to peer nodes.